-Verify or complete one section for each existing power plant and each power plant planned for initial commercial operation within 5 years.
+Verify or complete one section for each existing power plant and each power plant planned for initial commercial operation within 10 years of the specified reporting period.
 To report a new plant or a plant that is not already identified, use a blank SCHEDULE 2.

-- 1. For line 1, Plant Name and EIA Plant Code, enter the name of the power plant, and enter or verify the EIA Plant Code for the power plant.
+- 1. For line 1, Plant Name and EIA Plant Code, enter the name of the power plant, and the EIA Plant Code for the power plant.
 Each power plant must be uniquely identified.
 The type of plant does not need to be a part of the plant name, e.g., "Plant x Hydro" needs to be reported as "Plant x" only.
 The type of plant is recognized by the prime mover code(s) reported in SCHEDULE 3.
-Generator Information.
+GENERATOR INFORMATION.
 There may be more than one prime mover type associated with a single plant name (single site).
 Enter "NA 1," "NA 2," etc., for planned facilities that have no name(s). - 2.
-For line 2, Street Address, enter or verify the street address of the power plant. - 3.
+For line 2, Street Address, enter the street address of the power plant. - 3.
 For line 3, County Name and City Name, enter the county and city in which the plant is (will be) located.
 Enter "NA" for planned facilities that have not been sited.
-If a mobile power plant, indicate with a note in SCHEDULE 7, COMMENTS. - 4.
+If a mobile power plant, indicate with a note in SCHEDULE 7.
+COMMENTS. - 4.
 For line 4, State, enter the two-letter U.S. Postal Service abbreviation for the State in which the plant is located.
 Enter "NA" for planned facilities for which the State has not been determined.
 If the State is "NA," the county name must be "NA." - 5.
 For line 5, Zip Code, enter the zip code of the plant.
 Provide, at a minimum, the five-digit zip code; however, the nine-digit code is preferred. - 6.
 For line 6, Latitude and Longitude, enter the latitude and longitude of the plant in degrees, minutes, and seconds. - 7.
-For line 7, Enter Datum for Latitude and Longitude, if Known; Otherwise Enter "UNK":

-The longitude and latitude measurement for a location depends in part on the coordinate system (or "datum") the measurement is keyed to.
+For line 7, Enter Datum for Latitude and Longitude, if Known; Otherwise Enter "UNK" the longitude and latitude measurement for a location depends in part on the coordinate system (or "datum") to which the measurement is keyed.
 "Datum systems" used in the United States, include the North American Datum 1927 (NAD27), North American Datum 1983 (NAD83) and World Geodetic Survey 1984 (WGS84).
 If you know the datum system for the plant longitude and latitude, enter the system name (e.g., NAD83) on line 7.
-If you do not know the datum system used, enter UNK.
-(For background information on datum and their uses, see: http://biology.usgs.gov/index.html).
+If you do not know the datum system used, enter UNK. - 8.
+For line 8a, NERC Region, enter the NERC region in which the plant is located. - 9.
+For line 8b, Does this Plant Belong to a RTO or ISO?, check "Yes" or "No" for whether the plant belongs to a Regional Transmission Operator or Independent System Operator. - 10.
+For line 8c, Name of RTO or ISO, if you answered "Yes" in line 8b, select the RTO or ISO from the list.
+If your RTO or ISO does not appear on the list, select "Other" and explain in SCHEDULE 7.
+COMMENTS. - 11.
+For line 9, Name of Water Source, enter the name of the principal source from which cooling water for thermal-electric plants and water for generating power for hydroelectric plants is directly obtained or the water source for hydrokinetic projects.
+If more than one water source is (will be) used, enter the name(s) of the other sources of water in SCHEDULE 7.
+COMMENTS.
+Enter "Municipality" if the water is from a municipality.
+Enter "wells" if water is from wells.
+Enter "NA" for planned facilities for which the water source is not known.